Muhammad Abdullah (academic)

-Muhammad Abdullah (1 April 1932 – 21 October 2008) was a Bangladeshi academic.
+Muhammad Abdullah (1 April 1932 – 21 October 2008) was a Bangladeshi Islamic scholar and academic.
 He was a professor of Dhaka University and researcher.

 Early life and education

-Abdullah was born on 1 April 1932 in Bangakhan, Lakshmipur.
+Muhammad Abdullah was born on 1 April 1932 to a Bengali Muslim family in the village of Bangakhan in Lakshmipur subdivision, Noakhali District, Bengal Province, British Raj.
 He passed Alim and Fazil from Noakhali Karamatia Madrasa in 1943 and 1945 respectively.
-He was conferred "Mumtazul Muhaddisin" title from Kolkata Alia Madrasa in 1947.
-He passed HSC from Hazi Mohammad Mohsin College in 1949.
+He was conferred "Mumtazul Muhaddisin" title from Calcutta Alia Madrasa in 1947.
+He passed HSC from Haji Mohammad Mohsin College in 1949.
 He graduated from Dhaka University in Urdu in 1952.
-He received his post graduate degree from this institution in 1953 in Urdu.
-He also received his post graduate degree in Islamic Studies and Arabic from Dhaka University in 1972 and 1973 respectively.
+He received his postgraduate degree from this institution in 1953 in Urdu.
+He also received his postgraduate degree in Islamic Studies and Arabic from Dhaka University in 1972 and 1973 respectively.
 He was conferred MPhil in 1981.
-He was also conferred PhD in 1983 in Arabic from Dhaka University.
+He was also conferred a PhD in 1983 in Arabic from Dhaka University.

 Career

 Abdullah joined Sylhet Government Alia Madrasah in 1952.
-He joined Dhaka University in 1972 as assistant professor of Urdu and Arabic departments.
-He became associate professor in 1978 and professor in 1985.
+He joined Dhaka University in 1972 as an assistant professor in the Urdu and Arabic departments.
+He became an associate professor in 1978 and a professor in 1985.
 He retired from his job in 1992.
 After retirement he worked as a supernumerary professor for ten years.

 Abdullah was fluent in Arabic, Persian, Bangla, Urdu and English.
 He wrote 33 books.
-His articles were published in Bangladesh Encyclopedia, Islamic Encyclopedia and journals of home and abroad.
-He also conducted eleven research projects of University Grant Commission.
+His articles were published in Bangladesh the Encyclopedia, Islamic Encyclopedia, and journals from home and abroad.
+He also conducted eleven research projects for the University Grant Commission.

 Awards and recognition

-The editorial board of a magazine of Lahore titled Saiyara conferred him "Nishan-e-Urdu" in 1966 for his contribution in Urdu language and literature.
+The editorial board of a magazine of Lahore titled Saiyara conferred on him "Nishan-e-Urdu" in 1966 for his contribution to Urdu language and literature.
 He was also awarded Ibrahim Khan Gold Medal in 1992 from Dhaka University.